sterling5241/creality-wiki/docs/loadcells.md

 !!! tip

+    On the Ender 3 V3 a known weight of ~3 kg (around `3000` grams) was needed during testing,

-    On the Ender 3 V3 a known weight of ~3 kg (around `3000` grams) was needed during testing, a lighter weight fails with the `Tare and Calibration readings are less than 1% different!` error, see [Calibration Errors](#calibration-errors).
+    On the K1 a known weight of ~6 kg (around `6000` grams) was needed during testing,

+    a lighter weight fails with the `Tare and Calibration readings are less than 1% different!` error, see [Calibration Errors](#calibration-errors).

     New spools of filament work well, a brand new spool is typically 1000 g of filament plus the spool itself, which is about 250 g for a bamboo plastic spool or about 175 g for a cardboard spool.
-Weigh whatever you use on a kitchen scale and enter the real weight.
+Weight whatever you use on a kitchen scale and enter the real weight.

 --steps--